FederatedAI/KubeFATE/docs/Deploy_FATE_Cluster_with_Admin_Role_in_Certain_Namespace.md

 ## Background

-When deploying KubeFATE and FATE cluster with Kubernetes, users don't always have the cluster-admin privilege of the whole K8s cluster.
-To deploy KubeFATE and run FATE jobs, [admin]([admin](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles)) role provided by Kubernetes is necessary in certain namespace.
+When deploying KubeFATE and FATE cluster with Kubernetes, user may not have full control over every resource in the cluster.
+Kubernetes provides [Role-based access control(RBAC) authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) to restrict the actions a user can take.
+In default case, we ask user to create a new role with a wide set of permissions and create clusterrolebinding to grant access within the whole cluster.
+But it may not work when user only has access to some limited resources in particular namespace.
+We studied all the [user-facing roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles)(`cluster-admin`, `admin`, `edit`, `view`) in Kubernetes and found that to deploy KubeFATE and run FATE jobs, `admin` is necessary because of the privilege to create roles and role bindings within the namespace.
 And in this case, some configuration files need to be modified.

 ## Deploy Steps